6144 Vilas Hall

 - Tuesdays & Thursdays, 10 am – 12 pm

 Expertise and Activities

 My research examines how people understand and relate to one another when interacting via communication technologies (online dating, social network sites, blogs, etc.).
-I focus on the impact of communication technologies on relational processes such as: impression management and impression formation, deception and trust, self-worth, self-esteem and emotional well-being, interpersonal attraction, and relationship development.
+I focus on the impact of communication technologies on relational processes such as: impression management and impression formation, deception and trust, self-worth, self-esteem and psychological well-being, interpersonal attraction, and relationship development.
 I am also interested in how language is produced and interpreted in computer-mediated contexts, especially as it relates to self-presenters’ deceptiveness and perceived trustworthiness.
-Recent projects have investigated self-presentation and deception in online dating profiles, the effects of social network sites on emotional well-being, and the biases that color people’s beliefs about the prevalence of deception in mediated communication.

 - Ph.D.
 Cornell University, 2010

 - Honored Instructor, Chadbourne Residential College, 2020